 TMSI designed and built the Superdome and continues to operate and maintain the facility.
 TMSI is responsible for marketing, program delivery and field rentals at market rates which it determines.
-The Ottawa Gloucester Soccer Club is a primary user.
+Gloucester Soccer Association is a primary user.

 TMSI invested \$1.5 million in construction costs for the dome.
 The City of Ottawa contributed \$1.1 million for site preparation and extension of municipal services.
 The City also waived development charges, permit fees and property taxes.
 TMSI is repaying the City's capital investment through monthly rental payments.
-TMSI pays operational costs.
+TMSI pays operational costs while the City has committed, at its expense, to replace the artificial turf "on or about the 12th year of the term".
+Any subsequent replacement of the turf, including site preparation, shall be at the expense of TMSI.
+If, at the end of the 25-year term, TMSI chooses to replace the artificial turf at its expense, then it can use the Dome rent-free.
+However, if TMSI does not pay to replace the turf then the City and TMSI will negotiate the amount of rent.

-This Agreement is currently in the sixteenth year of a 25-year long agreement.
-TMSI is up to date on the repayments of the City's \$1.1million investment and has met its contractual obligation to provide comprehensive insurance coverage and annual financial statements.
+This Agreement is currently in the thirteenth year of a 25-year long agreement.
+TMSI is up-to-date on the repayments of the City's \$1.1 million investment, and has met its contractual obligation to provide comprehensive insurance coverage and annual financial statements.
 Provided that TMSI is not in breach of the agreement, it has the option to renew for a further five-year term until September 30, 2034.